Nalanui Hale

 No analysis available

-I looked for phrases such as 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', 'life safety compliant', or 'passed fire inspection'.
-None of the listings reference any fire or life safety evaluation, so this is assumed not documented/passed in the remarks.
+I searched the remarks for phrases such as 'fire life safety evaluation', 'FLSE passed', 'fire safety certified', 'life safety compliant', and 'passed fire inspection'.
+There are no references to a passed fire/life safety evaluation in the public remarks.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.